Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Article sections

 The recent rapid development of artificial intelligence has placed universities of applied sciences in a situation where they must consider the role of artificial intelligence extensively, as part of the learning process and as a working life skill.
+Arene recommends that universities of applied sciences operate at two different levels:

-- b) at the level of teaching, teachers are encouraged to ensure that AI is used in accordance with its purpose and in an ethical manner
+- at the level of teaching, teachers are encouraged to ensure that AI is used in accordance with its purpose and in an ethical manner

 Arene also recommends that universities of applied sciences support, guide and advise students in the use of artificial intelligence.